devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

                 [7, 8, 9, 16, 17, 18, 25, 26, 27]
 ```

-So you can view the whole process this way
+So you can view the whole process this way.

 ![output projection matrix](/assets/images/multi-head-evolution.png)

-To produce the output, the combined output is multiplied with output projection matrix.
+To produce the output, the combined output is multiplied with the output projection matrix.

 ![output projection matrix](/assets/images/output-projection-matrix.png)

-This is the output for the multi-headed attention layer which is used for the next stage.
+This is the output for the multi-headed attention layer, which is used for the next stage.